Rolling Process: Definition, Working Principle, Application, and Defects

 Types Of Rolling Mills

-Below are the few popular types of rolling mills.
+Below are a few popular types of rolling mills.
 However many industries use customized rolling mills based on the application requirement.

 • Two High Rolling Mills